-Content marketing is a way of reaching the customer and increasing interest in your brand while avoiding the direct sell.
-In a nutshell, we mean creating and distributing content that is both valuable and relevant to attract and retain your target audience.
+Content marketing is a way of reaching the customer and increasing interest in your brand.
+In a nutshell, it means creating and distributing content that is both valuable and relevant to attract and retain your target audience.

 Why should you do this?
 Well, if you provide consistently useful and interesting information, your buyer will ultimately reward you with their business as they gain trust in your brand and your messaging.

 Content can include blogs, podcasts, newsletters, webinars, infographics, and videos, to name but a few examples.
 It is a low-cost way of increasing brand awareness and maintaining recognition, particularly in these difficult economic times.

 Traditional marketing techniques like direct mail and TV ads push a message out to an audience who may or may not be interested in your product or services.
 Content marketing pulls an already interested audience to your platform and establishes a dialogue, automatically bringing relevant people into your sales funnel.